Website formation 101: Domains, hosting, and more

 Registering a domain name

 Your choice of TLD will be partly influenced by what you want your second-level domain (SLD) to be.
 This could be your own name if you are making a personal site, or the name of your business if you want to launch a commercial online presence.
+To find the perfect domain for your website, it’s important to consider the combination of TLD and SLD that best represents your brand or purpose.

 Using a service like Nominus domain search is the easiest way to see if your preferred combo of TLD and SLD is available.